COURSE 1.1: The context of both the construction and the architectures of the 20th century (6 ECTS)

 Calendar:

-By Professor Juan Calatrava.
-School af Architecture of the University of Granada.
+1.3 Third week.
+14 October.
+Invited Lecture by Professor Juan Calatrava.
+School of Architecture.
+University of Granada.

-1.2 The 20th century heritage from the perspective of ICOMOS, (2 sessions)
+The 20th century heritage from the perspective of ICOMOS

-1.3 20th century architecture in the context of UNESCO World Heritage, (2 sessions)
+22, 23, 24 October.
+20th century architecture in the context of UNESCO World Heritage.

 By Professor Vaidas Petrulis.
 KTU (Kaunas University of Technology).